GermanBrainRot/Project-Galileo/README.md

 Initially, I considered [“dialectics of nature”](https://www.marxists.org/archive/marx/works/download/pdf/dialectics-nature.pdf) to reuse a title of a posthumously published book by Friedrich Engels.
 Just "dialectic materialism" also came to mind.

-But when I worked more and more through the consequences and realized *just how much* about the causal structure of the universe this reveals, I came to think as this in terms of a single slogan:
+But when I worked more and more through the consequences and realized *just how much* about the causal structure of the universe this reveals, I came to think of this in terms of a single slogan:

 [*The riddle of history solved.*](https://www.marxists.org/archive/marx/works/1844/manuscripts/comm.htm)